tizianocappai/three-js/README.md

 # three-js
-some example of how to use three.js with Reat
+some example of how to use three.js with React